-In this guide, I’ll show you the rules you need to know about business registration, what it means for your taxes, tax code and what you need to do next.
+In this guide, our accountants at JMC Accountancy will show you the rules you need to know about business registration, what it means for your taxes, tax code and what you need to do next.

 Once your side hustle crosses the £1,000 income threshold, it’s time to register your business with HMRC.
 This means registering as self employed, which you can do online yourself by filling in the form on the HMRC website.
 I’ve put together a guide to registering as self employed where I show you the form you need to use and the 5 steps you need to take to complete your HMRC registration.

 There are other business structures available, such as a Limited Company.
 And you may need to consider these depending on your intentions with your side hustle and whether you have business partners.
 If you do decide you want to form a Limited Company then you’ll need to do that straight away.